telerik/blazor-docs/components/grid/selection/overview.md

 To select a row, click on it.
 To select multiple rows, hold down the `Ctrl` or `Shift` key to extend the selection.

 You can also use a [checkbox column](#checkbox-support) to select rows.
 To use it, add a `GridCheckboxColumn` in the `GridColumns` collection of the grid.
 It works with both selection modes.
-The checkbox in the header selects all items in the current or throughout the Grid (if its `SelectAll` parameter is set to `true` and the [SelectAllMode]({%slug components/grid/selection/multiple%})#checkbox-selection).
+The checkbox in the header selects all items in the current page or throughout the entire Grid (if its `SelectAll` parameter is set to `true` and the [SelectAllMode]({%slug components/grid/selection/multiple%}#checkbox-selection) is set to `All`).

 ## SelectedItems Collection